 - 1.To a reasonable extent, senior management shall make responses to engage in actual dialogue with shareholders and investors.

 - 2.In addition to holding regular presentations for operating results, active measures, such as company overview presentations, and facility tour/presentations, shall be taken to enhance opportunities for dialogue with overseas and domestic institutional and individual shareholders and investors.

-- 3.IR Department shall arrange both opinions of investors grasped through dialogue and questions from analysts at operating results presentations, company overview presentations and others.
-Chief Officer (Corporate Strategy) regularly provide these for Directors, the Management and Statutory Auditors as feedback.
+- 3.Investor and Public Relations Department shall arrange both opinions of investors grasped through dialogue and questions from analysts at operating results presentations, company overview presentations and others.
+Chief Officer (Corporate Strategy) regularly shall provide these for Directors, the Management and Statutory Auditors as feedback.

 Measures to control insider information

 When externally disclosing important information related to the competitive strategies of individual businesses and information pertaining to highly confidential trade secrets, the corporate strategy planning divisions and the business operation divisions shall strive to strictly control such information by sharing guidelines and ensuring close coordination.